RajdeepKushwaha5/coding-agent-using-django/README.md

 - Python
 - Make (optional)
 - Google Gemini API key
-- Github (optional)
+- GitHub (optional)

 ## Environment

-* For this workshop, all you need is Python with Jupyter.
+* For this project, all you need is Python with Jupyter.
-* I use GitHub Codespaces to run it (see [here](https://www.loom.com/share/80c17fbadc9442d3a4829af56514a194)) but you can use whatever environment you like.
+* You can use GitHub Codespaces to run it (see [here](https://www.loom.com/share/80c17fbadc9442d3a4829af56514a194)) or any other environment you like.
 * Also, you need a [Google AI account](https://ai.google.dev/) to access Gemini API.

-### Setting up Github Codespaces
+### Setting up GitHub Codespaces

-Github Codespaces is the recommended environment for this workshop.
+GitHub Codespaces is the recommended environment for this project.

 But you can use any other environment with Jupyter Notebook.
 If you want to do it on your laptop, it's perfectly fine.